17 July 2022

 Back at college I took some classes on solving differential equation.
 My favorite were certainly those from the Physics department, because they taught us all kinds of formulas, methods and series to actually compute the solutions instead obsessing over regularity and convergence issues1.
 A lot of the techniques, specially those for equations with analytic coefficients, sometimes felt a bit mechanical.
 In fact, it almost always goes like this: Get your equation, Taylor expand everything, collect terms by indices and then solve the recurrence relations to find Taylor series for the solution.

 Well, some days ago João Paixão sent me a link to a paper from D. Pavlovic and M. H. Escardó2 called “Calculus in Coinductive Form”.
-In it the authors show that if we look at Taylor series as streams of real numbers, then solving these differential equations become as easy as writing them!
+In it the authors show that if we look at Taylor series as streams of real numbers, then solving these differential equations becomes as easy as writing them!

 Of course, I got really excited with the idea and had to turn it into code.
 After all, that is the epitome of declarative programming!
 The paper is really readable, and I urge you to take a look at it.
 There are many mathematical details that I will not touch and even a whole discussion on how these same techniques apply to Laplace transforms.
 As an appetizer of what we are going to do, consider the initial value problem